LV-Crew/LVC-HostsManager/Packages/Win-x64.Setup/Readme.txt

 LV-Crew HostsManager

-This program allows you to update your hosts file with a downloaded blacklist.<br>
+This program allows you to update your hosts file with a downloaded blacklist.
-The blacklisted traffic is being redirected to a whitepage (or a URL/localhost).<br>
+The blacklisted traffic is being redirected to a whitepage (or a URL/localhost).
-Therefore tracking is being reduced to a minimum and you are protected from spam ads and more.<br>
+Therefore tracking is being reduced to a minimum.
+You are also being protected from spam ads and more.
 (In short...)

 http://i.imgur.com/NWDHch1.png